laurauguc/grading_assistant/README.md

 # Description
 Gemini-powered Grading Assistant aids teachers in grading written work.
-Teachers can apply pre-designed rubrics or upload their own.
+Teachers can apply curated rubrics or upload their own.

 # Architecture